-The modern era in the U.S. for the Mutual Fund began in the 1920’s, but they didn’t really catch on for the retail investor until the 1980’s.
+The modern era in the U.S. for the Mutual Fund began in the 1920’s, but Mutual Funds didn’t really catch on for the retail investor until the 1980’s.
 From there, the popularity of the Mutual Fund grew as people became more investment savvy and connected with the financial world, at least from the outside looking in.
-Even in the post 2008 market crash era, after recovering from the shock, people are again investing in Mutual Funds, happy to leave the internal management of the funds up to hired managers.
+Even in the post 2008 market crash era, after recovering from the shock, people are again investing in Mutual Funds, happy to leave the management of their investment in the hands of hired managers.

-Investing money in a fund managed by a professional is very popular today and is the path of least resistance to managing one’s liquid assets.
+Investing money in a Mutual Fund managed by a professional is very popular today and is the path of least resistance to “investing” for the general public.

-For people who don’t have the time or the inclination to study investing and the financial markets, this approach makes a lot of sense.
+For people who don’t have the time or the inclination to study investing and the financial markets, this approach, on the surface, makes sense.
 Young people can use this avenue as a starting point for establishing an investment program and learning more about the whole process.
 And, because of this perceived appeal and the lack of good financial education for the general public, Mutual Funds make up a large portion of the passive investment programs being offered by the institutional marketplace.

 A Question of Risk –

 Besides allowing investors to participate in a wide variety of assets, Mutual Funds also offer reduced portfolio risk through diversification of those assets within the fund.
 Funds can have hundreds of securities in any particular fund, depending on its purpose.
-This may allow for spreading risk across many securities to mitigate exposure to events affecting individual securities, but it does little to reduce “market” risk.
-Consequently, Mutual Funds will lose value when the general market goes down, and they could suffer more pain, if an event affects the goal or purpose the funds was established to achieve.
+This may allow for spreading risk across many securities to mitigate exposure to events affecting individual securities, but it does little to reduce market risk.
+Consequently, Mutual Funds will lose value when the general market goes down, and they could suffer more pain, if an event affects the goal or purpose for which the funds were established.
 In fact, more diversification has a negative effect on the funds by bringing performance closer to mimicking that of the general market.

 The end result is: Mutual Funds are at the mercy of the market they’re in, and no amount of diversification can reduce that risk.